remind101/AutoGraph/README.md

 ### Request Protocol

 1. Create a class that conforms to the Request protocol.
 You can also extend an existing class to conform to this protocol.
 Request is a base protocol used for GraphQL requests sent through AutoGraph.
 It provides the following parameters.
-    1. `query` - The query being sent.
+    1. `queryDocument` - The query document being sent.
 You may use the Query Builder or a String.
     2.  `mapping` - Defines how to map from the returned JSON payload to the result object.
     3. `threadAdapter` - Used to pass result objects across threads to return to the caller.
     4. A number of methods to inform the Request of its point in the life cycle.